TTFC Welfare and Safeguarding

 FA Safeguarding Policies

-The club has specific welfare and safeguarding policies in line with the governing body of the sport (The FA) however if you have any concerns or questions you can access the below repository which houses all the FA policies for safeguarding.
+The club has specific welfare and safeguarding policies in line with the governing body of the sport (The FA).

 Safeguarding awareness for parents and carers